DimGj/MiniJava-Parser-and-Semantic-Analyzer/project2/readMe.txt

-Run instructions:
+BUILD & RUN INSTRUCTIONS

+1. To compile the project:
-1. make all
+   make all

-2. java Main [yourTestFile.java]
+2. To run semantic analysis on a test file: java Main [path/yourTestFile.java]

-During compilation you will see 2 warning from jtb for 2 deprecated methods of it, i tried resolve thme but i couldnt, i thought they are not really essential warnings.

-Notes:
-My program as seen in run instructions supports only one TestFile per run (sorry for extra grading time).
+Note: The program supports one test file per run (sorry for extra grading time).
-I decided when it reaches an error semantic or in symbolTable to exit the program with status 1 and do not continue examining the AST.

-1. On comparison expressions i thought only int should be compared.
-2. While arithmetic must have both int.
-3. If and while can only have boolean conditions (i dont even accept int piazza @90)
-4. && must have both vars as boolean
+Please run the command separately for each file, i also have all the tests that were used for check in 'tests' folder.

+KNOWN WARNINGS

+During compilation, you may see two warnings related to deprecated methods from JTB.
+These are known and do not affect the correctness of the program.

+SEMANTIC ANALYSIS BEHAVIOR

+- On detecting a semantic or symbol table error, the program prints an error message to stderr and exits immediately with status 1.
+- No further AST traversal is performed after the first error. (i thought it really is not needed)

+SEMANTIC RULES IMPLEMENTED

+1. Comparison expressions (<, ==, etc.):
+   - Both operands must be of type int.

+2. Arithmetic expressions (+, -, *):
+   - Both operands must be of type int.

+3. if and while statements:
+   - Condition must be of type boolean (int is not accepted).
+     (See Piazza @90 for clarification)

+4. Logical AND (&&):
+   - Both operands must be of type boolean.

-5. Print statements can only print int or booleans
+5. Print statements (System.out.println(...)):
+   - Only int and boolean types are allowed.

+ADDITIONAL NOTES

+- All semantic checks are performed in the TypeCheckerVisitor.
+- Symbol table is constructed first using SymbolTableVisitor.